 After nearly two years of running Fat Joe, from its very modest incarnation to the big operation that it is today, there have been some applications, tools, and software that we would be lost without.
 It only dawned on me the other day just how important these tools are to us, and while we would find alternatives or manual ways of doing things if some of these apps did not exist, life would not be as easy, and quite simply our service would not be as loved as it is!

-These tools are mostly for the day to day running of our business that help with communication, planning, building, processing and even selling.
+These tools are mostly for the day-to-day running of our business that helps with communication, planning, building, processing, and even selling.
 Most will apply for any business, and others just for the SEO and Marketing types of company out there.
 Some you’d of heard of for sure, others maybe not, but you’ll want to check these out if you’re just starting a business or even if you’re established.

 The most recent addition to our arsenal of tools, Grammarly, has improved our proof checking processes greatly.
 By allowing our writers to write within Grammarly, they have a live proofreader over their shoulder, picking up on spelling and grammar issues, as well as helping them improve their blog writing with alternate and enhanced words.
-Even though blogger outreach and content writing is our forte, we like to see ourselves as a content company first, and a link building company second, and because of this and the level of clients we now have, the quality of our content must be outstanding.
+Even though blogger outreach, web content writing, and blog writing is our forte, we like to see ourselves as a content company first, and a link building company second, and because of this and the level of clients we now have, the quality of our content must be outstanding.

 Cost: from $29.95 per month

 Best used for: Checking grammar of all your written documents including emails